Father Bryan Gets a Life

 gossiped habitually for hours and played basketball every time they got

-chance, which was usually several times a day.
+the chance, which was usually several times a day.

 The imaginings --which had also accompanied his four other recent